Security of device-independent quantum key distribution protocols: a review: Finite-key analyses

 \section{Finite-key analyses}

 In the preceding sections, we have mainly discussed key rates in the asymptotic setting.
 However, in a practical implementation, the number of rounds will always be finite, and hence it is important to address the question of proving that a protocol is secure in such a setting.
-We now discuss various techniques for achieving this.
-(A more detailed introduction to this topic can be found in e.g.~\cite{tan_thesis}.)
+We now briefly discuss various techniques for achieving this.
+Readers who are interested in this topic can find a more detailed introduction in e.g.~\cite{tan_thesis}.

 The main task is to ensure that the security definition~\eqref{eq: eps secure} holds, and as noted in the Introduction, it is convenient to do so by separately arguing that correctness (Eq.~\eqref{eq:correct}) and secrecy (Eq.~\eqref{eq:secret}) are satisfied.
 Let $\vb{S}$ denote Alice's raw key (possibly after sifting, noisy pre-processing or random post-selection\footnote{More precisely: for random post-selection in particular, it is possible in principle to perform finite-size analysis under an i.i.d.~assumption, but it is currently not known how to prove it is secure in the non-i.i.d.~case --- we return to this point after discussing the entropy accumulation theorem.}), and let $E$ denote all of Eve's quantum side-information over the course of the protocol (this is a change of notation from previous sections, where it only denoted her side-information in a single round).
 Let $\transcript$ be the transcript of the public communication, which in general would depend on the protocol description.
 However, as in our discussion in Section~\ref{sec: techniques}, in many protocols this transcript can be viewed as consisting of two parts: a string $\vb{T}$ of announcements $T_j$ made in individual rounds (for instance, Alice and Bob's setting choices $X_j Y_j$ in each round), followed by some additional communication $\transcript_{\text{EC}}$ at the end for error correction and verification.
 Furthermore, we shall again focus on the case where Bob directly produces a guess for Alice's string $\vb{S}$ (and they immediately apply privacy amplification on the resulting values), rather than having Alice and Bob use public communication to modify \emph{both} their raw strings to some common values.
 (The latter situation can be more complicated and we do not discuss it here.)

 For such protocols, the length of secret key that can be extracted via privacy amplification can then be characterised using the conditional smooth min-entropy, as mentioned in the Introduction.
 More precisely, we can ensure the secrecy condition holds as long as the final key length is chosen to be slightly shorter than $H_\text{min}^{\epsilon_s}(\vb{S}|\transcript E)$ (where $\epsilon_s \in (0,1)$ is a smoothing parameter chosen depending on the desired value of the secrecy parameter $\varepsilon_\text{sec}$), so a key task in the security proof is to lower-bound this quantity.
 For transcripts $\transcript$ with the structure mentioned above, we have $H_\text{min}^{\epsilon_s}(\vb{S}|\transcript E) = H_\text{min}^{\epsilon_s}(\vb{S}|\vb{T} \transcript_\text{EC} E)$.
 To bound this, a convenient approach is to use a chain rule for smooth entropies, which states an intuitive lower bound